bolz213/AutoMR/readme.md

 1  7.408425e-17  1.110223e-16   0.00000  0.707107 -0.707107
 ```

-### Paper data
+### Associated Paper
-The folder "PaperResults" contain the results of inferred MRs from a number of NumPy and Apache Math programs.
+The folder "Associated_research_paper" contain the research paper manuscript and the experimental data (results of inferred MRs from a number of NumPy and Apache Math programs).